Vox AC30: copper panels

 Serial number 13016, amp model and the number itself now machine stamped.

-Continued from the page on AC30s with .
-Also encompassed below, Super Twins with numbers in the main AC30 sequence - Super Twins (and Super Twin Reverbs) by this point had a sequence of their own beginning at .
+Continued from the page on AC30s with serial numbers in the 12000s.
+Also encompassed below, Super Twins with numbers in the main AC30 sequence - Super Twins (and Super Twin Reverbs) by this point had a sequence of their own beginning at number 2500.

 "TB" - also stamped on the plate - indicates that the amp was fitted with the Top Boost circuit.

-Documents relating to the AC30 in 1964 are being assembled .
+Documents relating to the AC30 in 1964 are being assembled here.

 At present, the only component date codes visible in amps on this page are those of the Mullard mustard capacitors in serial number 13556 - "A4N" and "B4N" = first and second quarter of '64.

 Note that no Woden transformers are pictured on this page.
-This may simply be due to accident - the photos below do not always show chassis.
-But it is well to bear in mind that in mid 1964 Woden was prompted by JMI to come up with a simplified set of transformers.
-The earliest of these have August date codes and a revised set of "part" numbers.
-See .
-Burndept, the only contractor to use Wodens up to this point, moved over to Albion transformers.
+As in 1963, the company had a sort of "summer recess" from AC30s.
+Date codes "CV" to "GV" (March to July inclusive) do not exist.
+It is well to bear in mind though that at some point during this hiatus Woden was evidently commissioned by JMI to come put with a new set of transformers with a simplified internal construction.
+The earliest of these have August date codes ("HV") and a revised set of part numbers.
+See this page.
+Burndept, the only contractor to use Wodens up to this point, moved over to units made by Albion.

 Chassis made by Burndept are easily identifiable.
 They have: flashes of paint (and legends in red) to indicate voicing; stamped chassis numbers; and cut-outs behind all three cage nuts on the front lip of the preamp.
-A page on the voicing colour codes .
-Notes on chassis numbers .
+A page on the voicing colour codes can be found here.
+Notes on chassis numbers have been assembled here.

 Detail of serial number 13763 (chassis produced by Burndept).
 At right, the chassis number; stamped voicing (and colour code); and the cut-out in the aluminium behind the cage nut.